wcm-io-devops/aem-manager-osx/README.md

-wcm.io AEM Manager for Mac OS X
+wcm.io AEM Manager for MacOS  Sierra
 ===============================

-Taskbar application for managing AEM instances on Mac OS X.
+Taskbar application for managing AEM instances on MacOS Sierra.

 There is also a version for Windows: https://github.com/wcm-io-devops/aem-manager